 The standard indication for bronchoplastic resection is an endobronchial lesion emanating from either the main bronchus itself or a lobar bronchus with main bronchus encroachment.
 The extent of the diseased area must allow for safe reconstruction when margins are considered.
 Etiology is often a low-grade neoplasm such as typical carcinoid or mucoepidermoid cancer4 or, rarely, isolated bronchial stenosis secondary to granulomatous disease, trauma, caustic injury, foreign body, or benign neoplasm.5,6 Bronchoplastic resections can be applied to more invasive cancers, that is, non–small-cell lung cancer (NSCLC) or metastases, when trying to spare lung parenchyma in a patient with marginal pulmonary function.
 While lung is preserved, oncologic principles, namely, achieving a complete resection (including a negative margin), must not be compromised.7 Positive margins are not an acceptable alternative to complete resection.

 The issue of N1/N2 lymph node involvement clearly complicates the decision to proceed with a lung-sparing bronchoplastic resection versus pneumonectomy or bilobectomy.
 To date, there are no data to suggest that larger parenchymal resections provide a higher cure rate for stage II or stage III lung cancer.
 Therefore, bronchoplasty can be performed for stage II or stage III lung cancer as long as a complete resection can be obtained.
-In addition, data from several European studies of neoadjuvant chemotherapy and/or radiation therapy suggest that a bronchoplastic resection can be performed without additional morbidity. ...
+In addition, data from several European studies of neoadjuvant chemotherapy and/or radiation therapy suggest that a bronchoplastic resection can be performed without ...